MoamenZaher/MoamenZaher.github.io/content/teaching/Service-Oriented Architecture/index.md

   caption: 'Embed rich media such as videos and LaTeX math'
 ---

-In this course, students will gain a comprehensive understanding of the principles and practices of object-oriented software engineering.
-The course content is designed to cover the first three phases of Software Development Life Cycle (SDLC), providing a solid foundation for aspiring software engineers.
+This course delves into the principles and practices of Service-Oriented Architecture (SOA) using the MERN (MongoDB, Express, React, NodeJS) stack.
+Students will learn to develop scalable and efficient services and applications through hands-on projects and real-world examples.

 **Course Outline**:
 - Software Development Life Cycle (SDLC)